pwrlabs/pwrlabs-docs/docs/developers/building-dapps/using-conduit-nodes.md

 ## Step 7: Set Conduit Nodes

 To set the conduit nodes for your application, use the `Set Conduits` method provided by the PWR SDK.

+> [!NOTE] WE ARE STILL UPDATING THE DOCS TO INCLUDE MORE EXAMPLES FOR THE SDKs.

 <Tabs>
 <TabItem value="javascript" label="JavaScript">